 There are so many different varieties of gin out there and you can certainly use whatever gin you prefer.
 Any gin will be delicious in this drink.

 Egg White Alternative for Cocktails

 An alternative to adding egg white to cocktails is to substitute aquafaba.
 Aquafaba is the “bean liquid” usually from garbanzo beans/chickpeas.
-It’s gluten-free and dairy-free and an excellent alternative for people with an egg allergy, who don’t consume eggs, or do not want to use raw egg white.
-Simply substitute 1-2 tbsp of aquafaba for 1 egg white.
+It’s gluten-free and dairy-free and an excellent alternative for people with an egg allergy, who don’t consume eggs or do not want to use raw egg white.
+Simply substitute 1-2 tablespoon of aquafaba for 1 egg white.